 Communication from the product manager (msg.PM) and in-force business management is clearly structured and packaged.
 Data exchange takes place in two directions:

-- Reference model describes the properties of contract management and is imported to the product manager.
+- The reference model describes the properties of contract management and is imported to the product manager.
 The SAP data categories are mapped to the msg.PM data categories, such as ACCP Integer, Char string (max.
 255 chars)

 - Data is imported to msg.PM from contract management, to allow calculations to be performed there and to enable the reconciliation process with the reference model.
 The reference model cannot be edited in the product manager